 Bringing Green Roofs Into the Classroom

-Indeed, outgoing Manhattan Borough President Scott Stringer published a Green Roofs for Existing School Buildings guide in 2010, on the heels of a symposium held at PS41, and the NYC Department of Education issued its own version at the end of 2012, with input from PS41’s team.
+Indeed, outgoing Manhattan Borough President Scott Stringer published a Green Roofs report in 2010, on the heels of a symposium held at PS41, and the NYC Department of Education issued its own version at the end of 2012, with input from PS41’s team.
 But neither report focused on the academic opportunities inherent in these urban outdoor classrooms.
 Students could learn about the role of green roofs in reducing stormwater runoff, mitigating the heat island effect, and improving air quality.
 They could learn to grow food and compost, study weather patterns, measure rainfall, test soil quality, observe plant growth, and take a wildlife census.
 Extra time spent outdoors also means increased health and academic benefits.

 Sando and her colleagues have already developed and implemented greenroof-focused lesson plans and have seen the benefits.
 The goal, she explained, is to help schools with greenroofs integrate them into their existing curriculum, and inspire other schools to install them once they see all of the ways they can enhance learning and student engagement, benefit the school facility and the environment.